A Complete Breakdown of RV Living Expenses

 Personally, the fee for campsites is currently our largest expense in our monthly cost of living in an RV.
 It is also the most variable expense among RVers.
 Many RVers pursuing cheaper expenses, boondock for free, while others pay up to $2000 a month to stay at resorts in great locations.

 If you are going to boondock, there will not be any rent, but you should consider the other expenses that may be required.
-These could include dumping fees ($5-$10 per dump), a composting toilet (around $1000) and generators or solar panels ($1000 or more).
-I also count any membership club fees into our rent budget.
+These could include dump station fees ($5-$20 per dump), a composting toilet (around $1000) and generators or solar panels ($1000 or more).
+I also include fees for RV memberships, like Thousand Trails, into our rent budget.

 RV and Tow Vehicle Payments